AL1Skey/Water-Quality/README.md

-Project That Create Classification Model to Predict if Water is drinkable
+### Project That Create Classification Model to Predict if Water is drinkable

-Results: